Mental Health

 As Cannabis Users Age, Health Risks Appear To Grow

-Benjamin Han, a geriatrician and addiction medicine specialist at the University of California-San Diego, tells his students a cautionary tale about a 76-year-old patient who, like many older people, struggled with insomnia.
+[ad_1] Benjamin Han, a geriatrician and addiction medicine specialist at the University of California-San Diego, tells his students a cautionary tale about a 76-year-old patient who, like many older people, struggled with insomnia.
 “She had problems falling asleep, and she’d wake up in the middle of the night,” he said.
-“So her daughter brought her some
+“So her daughter brought her

 As Cannabis Users Age, Health Risks Appear To Grow Read More »